DE1-Engineering-Mathematics/module-resources/Matlab_sheets/gettingStarted/Install_basics.md

 # Getting Started with MATLAB
-## Installation (Windows)
+## Installation (Windows & Mac)
-1. First you need to create a [Mathworks](https://uk.mathworks.com/login) account using your long imperial email (e.g. name.surname21@imperial.ac.uk), Mathworks should recognize that you are from Imperial and grant you the educational license.
+1. First you need to create a [Mathworks](https://uk.mathworks.com/login) account using your long imperial email (e.g. name.surname21@imperial.ac.uk).
+1. Mathworks will recognise your Imperial email and ask you to log in from through the Imperial portal.
-1. Click on your profile
+1. Finalise the creation of your Mathworks account.
-1.
-1.
-1.
-1.
-1.
+1. Mathworks should have granted an **educational** Matlab license, you should be able to download and install it as you would normally expect.
 ## Interface
 When you first install Matlab, your interface should look like this, it should have **3 main panels**.